What is Building Decarbonization?

 What is Net Zero Energy?

 The term "net-zero" can be a little confusing, but the important thing is that these buildings are as efficient as they can be and produce as much of their own energy as possible.
 There may be times of the day or year when they need to draw power from the grid, but these are balanced by the times when they are producing more energy than they need.
-Taking into consideration that balance, they can be considered "net-zero" energy.
+Taking that balance into consideration, they can be considered "net-zero" energy.

 Be Part of the Solution!